 I have devoted my entire life to the study of consciousness and I have gathered extensive knowledge of philosophy, behavior, and biology.
 We all have the power to heal ourselves and create balance in our lives.
 As Dr. Antonio Damasio says: “Consciousness [is] the most sophisticated means at our disposal to regulate homeostasis and manage life.”

-You may be wondering, “If consciousness is the answer to healing trauma and disease, why aren’t we all perfect and healthy?
+You may be wondering, “If consciousness is the answer to healing disease, stress and trauma, why aren’t we all perfect and healthy?
 We’re all conscious after all…” Consciousness is a powerful tool, but most of us aren’t taught to use it properly.
 That’s where eightstep me comes in to play — the name and associated logo are a representational map of the intricacies of human consciousness.
 Interested?